 - I continued with assessing the children as well as carrying out observations of their behaviour on yard so that I could see which areas to prioritise for their IEP targets.

 - As I got to know them more, I was able to identify what rewards would work best with them.
-I set up their “choice time” visuals and bought any resources that we needed for rewards.
+I set up their “choice time” visuals (Twinkl was great for templates as pictured and I photographed the actual rewards) and bought any resources that we needed for rewards.

 - I got the children’s visual timetables up and running.
 They took ages to do as I had to photograph everything to include in them, then insert the photos into a Word Document, format them and print them.
 The SNAs helped with the cutting/ laminating and velcroing.